edgi-govdata-archiving/overview/GSoC_Proposal_Automated_Change_Monitoring_ML_NLP.md

 **Setup:**

-I have setup the following on my machine to meet the needs of the project -
+I have setup the following on my machine to meet the needs of the project :
 + [X] PageFreezer setup
 + [X] Linting  setup
 + [X] Python ML libraries - Scikit-learn, Numpy, Scipy, Pandas
 + [X] Python NLP libraries with Anaconda - NLTK, Stanford CoreNLP, SpaCY, Gensim, TextBlob
 + [X] Python Extraction libraries (for generating Corpus of Environment words) - Scrapy, BeautifulSoup

-Moreover, from knowledge / experience point of view -
+Prior experience of value to this project includes :
 + [X] Handy knowledge of Machine Learning algorithms including Classifiers and Clustering.
 + [X] Aware of open-source contributions, licensing
 + [X] Worked on Agile methodology